Ginger Plant: Adding Spice To Your Garden

-Ginger has numerous health benefits and has been used as a medicinal herb since the 16th century.
+Ginger plants have numerous health benefits and have been used as medicinal herbs since the 16th century.
 The plant offers quick relief from indigestion, nausea, and can ease common cold and flu symptoms.
 Truly, ginger is an all-purpose, versatile herb that deserves a place in your garden.

 - Neem Bliss 100% Cold Pressed Neem Oil

 |Water:||Keep soil moist but not soggy|

 |Soil||Well-drained sandy or loamy soil|